See how Subito increased conversion rates by 37% with promo codes

 This psychological effect can be successfully incorporated into your sales strategy by highlighting the good customers bring by purchasing your products or services.
 You simply need to give your customers a reason to feel moral (or morally superior) by shopping with you.
 Brands that have some form of social conscientiousness built into them should be sure to prominently display this fact: “By shopping with us, you are doing X good thing!”

-The psychology of demographic affinity
+5. The psychology of demographic affinity

 Demographic data allows you to construct similar appeals – “4 out of 5 men prefer X” or “2 out of 3 San Franciscans like Y” will be much more persuasive than simply targeting men from San Francisco with ads for X and Y. Instead of targeting demographic, you should focus your marketing efforts on targeting identities.
+For instance, you can address your audience’s age, location, gender, or profession.

-Reference pricing
+6. Reference pricing and anchor pricing

-How can you use this effect in sales promotions?
 For example, as a cosmetics brand, you can hand out free product samples to customers outside your stores.
 After accepting these free samples, customers will be more likely to enter your store to buy other products.
 In the digital sphere, however, the most popular way of putting this effect into practice are signup forms and offers.
-For example, ride sharing apps give free minutes for new customers.
-Many customers would never try the product/service without this initial incentive.
+For instance, ride sharing apps give free minutes for new customers.
+Many customers would never try the product or service without this initial incentive.

-Because the past behavior is such a strong first step for a foot-in-the-door effect, anything that draws customers’ attention to relevant past actions has the potential to open the metaphorical door.
+Because past behavior is such a strong first step for the foot-in-the-door effect, anything that draws the customers’ attention to relevant past actions has the potential to open the metaphorical door.
 One of the most obvious implications for your marketing strategy is that reminding returning customers of their previous purchases can be very powerful.
-This is how Zalando uses this piece of customer psychology in practice:

 Complete the look section by Zalando

-The psychology of shopping momentum
+8. The psychology of shopping momentum

 Have you noticed that regular customers tend to spend more than new ones?
-I think you have.
 The shopping effect describes a phenomenon when consumers who choose to make a purchase are subsequently much more likely to make another, unrelated purchase.
 In one experiment, participants first chose whether or not to buy a light bulb, and then chose whether or not to buy a keychain.
 If they did not buy the light bulb, there was a 31% chance that they would choose to buy the keychain, but if they did buy the light bulb, then the likelihood of them buying the keychain more than doubled to 67%!

 Amazon one-click purchase